ssd-secure-disclosure/challenges/README.md

 # SSD Challenges

-## *challenges*
+## Binary-2020-09
-This folder will contain challenges we published
+This was part of our September 2020 challenge

-## *solutions*
+## Binary-2020-11
-This folder will contain the solutions for the challenges we published
+This was part of our November 2020 challenge